beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-that will be transformed into
+that will be transformed into:

 ```json
 {